Shake, Rattle & Roll (film series): Television

-Episodes of the films were aired in ABS-CBN, as part of the channel's Shake, Rattle & Roll: Sabado Special block every Saturday.
+Segments from the films aired on ABS-CBN every Saturday as part of the channel's Sabado Special programming block.
+The block was broadcast until at least 2018.

-Other media
+As of 2026, the first twelve films are available for streaming on Regal Entertainment's official YouTube channel.
+The thirteenth to seventeenth installments are available exclusively on Netflix.

-A full-length remake of the segment "Pridyider", directed by Rico Maria Ilarde, was released on September 19, 2012.
+Spin-off

-In 2016, an unofficial graphic novel adaptation of the second film was published under the title Shake, Rattle & Roll: Kahindik-hindik na Klasikong Katatakutan (lit.
-'Terrifying Classic Horror').
-The work contains three stories based on the film and was authored by Adam David, Carljoe Javier, Mervin Malonzo, and Noel Pascual.
+A spin-off and feature-length adaptation of the "Pridyider" segment from the first film, directed by Rico Maria Ilarde, was released on September 19, 2012.
+The film is a remake of the original segment.

 Overview

-The Shake, Rattle & Roll films feature themes such as Filipino supernatural beings (aswang, engkanto, tiyanak, etc.), as well as superstitions, urban legends, cults, and spirit possession.
+The Shake, Rattle & Roll films feature themes and elements from Philippine folklore and culture, including Filipino supernatural beings such as the aswang, engkanto, and tiyanak, as well as superstitions, urban legends, cults and spirit possession.

-While the series incorporates comedic elements, its primary focus remains on horror.
-Several installments, notably the fifth, eighth, fourteenth, fifteenth, and seventeenth entries, suggest interconnected narratives, implying a shared universe.
+The series occasionally incorporates comedic elements while maintaining its primary focus on horror.
+Several installments (notably the fifth, eighth, fourteenth, fifteenth, and seventeenth films) feature interconnected storylines that suggest some of their segments are set within a shared universe.

-Some segments have been interpreted as containing social commentary on aspects of Filipino society.
-Although most episodes are set during the Christmas season to coincide with the films' holiday release schedule, only the "Christmas Tree" segment from the ninth film directly references Christmas.
+Some segments have been interpreted as social commentary on aspects of Filipino society.
+Although most segments are set during the Christmas season to coincide with the films' traditional holiday release during the Metro Manila Film Festival, only the "Christmas Tree" segment from the ninth film directly centers on Christmas.